majed-baserinia/agriBank/.changeset/eleven-pens-fix.md

 "@agribank/ui": minor
 ---

-feat: add controlled/uncontrolled loaders, uncontrolled loader reads from useLoader store which can be modified globaly
+feat: add controlled/uncontrolled loaders, uncontrolled loader reads from useLoader store which can be modified globally